UltraEngine/Documentation/CPP/Stream_Read.md

 # Stream::Read #
 This method reads a block of memory from a stream.
-This can be more efficient than reading one value at a time.
+This can be more efficient than reading one value at a time, and supports additional data types there is not an explicit read method for.

 ## Syntax ##
 - uint64_t **Read**(shared_ptr<[Buffer](Buffer.md)> data, const uint64_t offset, const uint64_t size)